 At the start, Apple announced to do things differently.
 They established a not to pay any royalty to music artists during a user’s three-month free apple music trial period.

-However, according to Educba, this policy was later changed after Taylor Swift, (yes, Taylor Swift) wrote an open letter to Apple criticizing their policy.
+However, this policy was later changed after Taylor Swift, (yes, Taylor Swift) wrote an open letter to Apple criticizing their policy.
 They quickly responded by changing this, opening their monetizing system.

 So how much are we talking about?